Pete King to Newsmax: Trump Case a 'Terrible Abuse'

-The conviction of former President Donald Trump in New York City was a "terrible abuse of the criminal justice system" and shows how anyone who takes on the establishment can be punished, former Rep. Pete King said on Newsmax Sunday.
+The conviction of former President Donald Trump in New York City was a "terrible abuse of the criminal justice system" and shows how anyone who takes on the establishment can be punished, former Rep. Pete King told Newsmax on Sunday.

 "This was a Frankenstein case that was just contrived and put together," the New York Republican, appearing on "Wake Up America Weekend" with former Georgia GOP Rep. Jack Kingston, commented.